newrelic/infra-integrations-sdk/docs/tutorial.md

     //panicOnErr(err)
 }
 ```
-Notice that in the code above we use the `SetInventoryItem` method stores a value into the inventory data structure.
+Notice that in the code above we use the `SetInventoryItem` method store a value into the inventory data structure.
 The first argument is the name of the inventory item, and the other two are a field name and the inventory data value.

 Let's assume that we want to collect configuration information for Redis.
 For example, let's say we'd like to capture the value of the `dbfilename` parameter.
 The command
 ```bash